SteveCara/PredictingFootballPoints/README.md

 ## EDA

 I did some exploratory data analysis to better understand the relationships between different variables and summarise the main characteristics of the data.
 Some highlights are below.
+(The images can take some time to load.
+If they don't appear, see the images folder in the repo).

 ![](/Images/wins_profile_EDA.PNG)